MLGB3/buildout.mlgb/WHEREIS.md

 ### mlgbctl start | restart | stop | startnoindex

-Start, restart and stop will control solr, apache and (in the case of start) run the reindex scripts (see above).
+Start, restart and stop will control solr, apache and (in the case of start) run the reindex.sh script (see above).

 startnoindex will start solr and apache.